Roll20/roll20-api-scripts/InitiativeTrackerPlus/README.md

 * rotation_rate - [250] - an integer number, how many milliseconds between frames of the animation, smaller numbers are a faster animation but will load down roll20 more.
 * round_separator_initiative - [-100] - an integer number, displays the "initiative" for the round separator 100 will put it at the top of the round, -100 will put it at the bottom of the round.
 * rotation - [true] - true or false, turns the spinning animation for the turn indicator on (true) or off (false)
+* show_eot - [true] - true or false, shows or hides the EOT button when announcing actor turns.
 * turncolor - [#D8F9FF] - Hex color code, changes the color of the background of the chat message announcing who's turn it is.
 * roundcolor - [#363574] - Hex color code, changes the color of the round announcement chat message.
 * statuscolor - [#F0D6FF] - Hex color code, changes the color of the text of the chat message announcing statuses of the current actor.